-The consolidated financial statements comprising the financial statements of the Company, its wholly owned subsidiaries, Tuzon Maritime Co, the 80% owned subsidiary (see (a) below) and the proportionately consolidated financial statements of the jointly controlled entity (see (b) below) were authorised for issue in accordance with a resolution of the Board of Directors on 24 January 2014.
-The shareholders of the Company have the right to amend the financial statements at the Annual General Meeting to be held in May 2014.
+The consolidated financial statements comprising the financial statements of the Company, its wholly owned subsidiaries, Tuzon Maritime Co, the 80% owned subsidiary (see (a) below) and the 50% interest in a Joint Venture accounted for using the equity method (see (b) below) were authorised for issue in accordance with a resolution of the Board of Directors on 29 April 2015.
+The shareholders of the Company have the right to amend the financial statements at the Annual General Meeting to be held in June 2015.